-The existing literature combining intervention data with newswire reports of intervention typically uses firm newswire reports of intervention to indicate whether the market is aware of an intervention or whether an intervention is carried out in secrecy.
-However, a firm report of intervention is typically on the newswire the day after the intervention the report refers to is carried out.
-For example, a firm report of the January 12, 1999 official Japanese intervention operation is reported on the newswire on January 13, 1999.
+operation is reported on the newswire on January 13, 1999.
 Therefore, whether or not an intervention is reported is generally a matter of "after-the-fact" information that can play no role in the contemporaneous exchange rate response to intervention.
 By contrast, rumors and speculation of intervention are generally picked up by the newswire the same day they occur.
 Accordingly, the analysis of this paper uses rumors or speculation of intervention rather than firm reports of intervention to indicate market awareness as well as market perception of intervention.

 A premise of this approach is that not all interventions are carried out when a rumor of intervention is reported, and not all rumors of intervention are reported when intervention is carried out.
-As it turns out, over the full sample period under study, official Japanese intervention occurs on a total of 159 days, while a rumor of intervention occurs on a total of 269 days.
+As it turns out, over the full sample period under study, official Japanese intervention occurs on a total of 159 days while a rumor of intervention occurs on a total of 269 days.
 A total of 92 (of the 159) intervention days are also days on which a rumor occurs.
-Since not all official intervention days coincide with a rumor, and not all rumor days coincide with an official intervention, the data encompass three official intervention-rumors of intervention combinations.
-This facilitates the creation of the aforementioned three types of intervention categories and, in turn, the hypothesis testing of effectiveness separately for each intervention category.
+Since not all official intervention days coincide with a rumor, and not all rumor days coincide with an official intervention, the data encompasses three official intervention-rumor of intervention combinations.8 This facilitates the creation of the aforementioned three types of intervention categories and, in turn, the hypothesis testing of effectiveness separately for each intervention category.

-The analysis also assesses the impact of official statements (sometimes referred to as "oral intervention" or "central bank communication") and whether the first day of intervention after a day (or days) of no intervention, and whether the first day of no intervention after a day (or days) of intervention, significantly influence exchange rate movements.
+The analysis also assesses the impact of official statements (sometimes referred to as "oral intervention" or "central bank communication") and whether the first day of intervention after a day, or days, of no intervention, and whether the first day of no intervention after a day, or days, of intervention, significantly influence exchange rate movements.